Google launches a new Backup & Sync desktop app for uploading files and photos to the cloud

 Google says that business users — meaning those on G Suite — shouldn’t download this new software utility at this time.

-The company is planning on releasing a new enterprise-focused solution called Drive File Stream which will roll out to all G Suite Basic, Business, Enterprise, Education, and Nonprofit domains later this year.
+The company is planning to release a new enterprise-focused solution called Drive File Stream, which will roll out to all G Suite Basic, Business, Enterprise, Education and Nonprofit domains later this year.
 (G Suite users can apply to the Early Adopter Program if they want to try Drive File Stream ahead of its public launch.)

-From with the Backup and Sync software, you’ll be able to configure a number of Settings and preferences, including whether you want photos and videos uploaded to Google’s cloud in their original quality (as pro photographers would likely choose), or just high quality.
+From within the Backup and Sync software, you’ll be able to configure a number of settings and preferences, including whether you want photos and videos uploaded to Google’s cloud in their original quality (as pro photographers would likely choose), or just high quality.

-More advanced users may want to make other changes, like selecting how you want Drive to handle file deletions, or changing the download or upload rates.
+More-advanced users may want to make other changes, like selecting how they want Drive to handle file deletions, or changing the download or upload rates.

 Finally, you’ll be able to upgrade your Google Drive storage subscription from the app.
 That’s something you might need to do if you take this opportunity to offload a lot of your desktop clutter into the cloud.